AsoStrife/Delaunay-Triangulation/README.md

 **Drawable** folder contains two classes that implements Drawable Interface.
 Their task is to draw points and lines inside the canvas.

-**Static** folder contain two complete static class that manage the dag navigation and the triangles adjacencies (find adjacencies, set pointers, override pointers etc.).
+**Static** folder contains two complete static class that manage the dag navigation and the triangles adjacencies (find adjacencies, set pointers, override pointers etc.).

-At last *delaunaytriangulationcore* class manage all previus class and data structures.
+At last *delaunaytriangulationcore* class manage all previous classes and data structures.
 It take from the canvas one by one the clicked point, or a entire vector from a file, and perform a delaunaytriangulation legalizing edge and performing an edge flip when necessary.

 ___